Types of Frontotemporal Disorders

 Two rare neurological disorders associated with FTLD, corticobasal syndrome (CBS) and progressive supranuclear palsy (PSP), occur when the parts of the brain that control movement are affected.
 The disorders may affect thinking and language abilities, too.

 CBS can be caused by corticobasal degeneration—gradual atrophy and loss of nerve cells in specific parts of the brain.
 This degeneration causes progressive loss of the ability to control movement, typically beginning around age 60.
 The most prominent symptom may be the inability to use the hands or arms to perform a movement despite normal strength (called apraxia).
 Symptoms may appear first on one side of the body, but eventually both sides are affected.
 Occasionally, a person with CBS first has language problems or trouble orienting objects in space and later develops movement symptoms.
+Not everyone who has CBS has problems with memory, cognition, language, or behavior.

 Other movement-related frontotemporal disorders include frontotemporal dementia with parkinsonism and frontotemporal dementia with amyotrophic lateral sclerosis (FTD-ALS).